 So both of these cards are surprisingly restrictive when it comes to getting approved and earning the welcome bonus.

 The United TravelBank Card offers the following return on spend:

 - 2% in TravelBank cash on airfare purchases with United

 1.5% in TravelBank cash on all other purchases

 Meanwhile the Blue Delta SkyMiles Card offers the following return on spend:

 So I’d say for everyday, non-bonused spend, United’s card is better here, as I value 1.5 cents at more than one Delta SkyMiles.
-However, the Delta card does have the benefit of offering double miles at restaurants, so that card wins for restaurant and airfare purchases.
+However, the Delta card does have the benefit of offering double miles at US restaurants, so that card wins for restaurant and airfare purchases.

 Still, neither of these cards offers an especially compelling return.

 If you’re considering putting spend on the United Card, I’d instead consider using the no annual fee Citi® Double Cash Card, which offers unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 I’d generally rather get a return of two cents after paying for a purchase than 1.5 cents.